Anaerobic infection in abdominal surgery | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study was conducted in Russia and does not have Canadian authors or a Canadian study population.
-While anaerobic infections, peritonitis, and cholangitis are serious medical conditions, they are not currently Health Canada-recognized indications for hyperbaric oxygen therapy.
+While anaerobic infections, peritonitis, and cholangitis are serious medical conditions, they are not currently Health Canada-recognised indications for hyperbaric oxygen therapy.
 No direct Canadian connection identified.

 Study Limitations